We know the numbers

-Amplify Leads will participate in a pre- and post-program evaluation to track individual development, provide feedback about specific sessions, and assess program outcomes.
+Amplify Leads and Participants will complete pre- and post-program evaluation to track individual development, provide feedback about specific sessions, and assess program outcomes.

 Alumni Debrief and Reunions

-Amplify Leads will be invited to a reunion to reconnect, process the program experience, and continue their learning and development.
+Amplify Leads and Participants will be invited to a reunion to reconnect, process the program experience, and continue their learning and development.